XRPLF/xrpl-dev-portal/content/rippled-setup.md

 - Disk: Minimum 50GB SSD recommended (500+ IOPS, more is better) for the database partition
 - RAM: 4+GB

 Amazon EC2's m3.medium or m3.large VM sizes may be appropriate depending on your workload.
-(Validating nodes need more resources.)
+(Validating servers need more resources.)

 Naturally, a fast network connection is preferable.